 Wood Barn Farm, Adversane Lane, Billingshurst, West Sussex, RH14 9EB

-UKOG acquired 100% of PEDL 234 from Celtique Energy in August 2016..
+Planning permission for Broadford Bridge was granted in 2013 to the previous operator of the site, Celtique Energie.
+It said it was interested in exploring for gas in the Sherwood sandstone.
 Celtique constructed the well in Autumn 2014 but following a financial dispute with US partner Magellan, work stopped and the rig wasn’t mobilised.
+UKOG acquired 100% of PEDL 234 from Celtique Energy in August 2016.

-Local residents have deep concerns at the lack of public information on UKOG's acidising techniques, the change to their Environment Agency permit without consultation and the expansion of the polluting fossil fuel industry so close to home The Weald is faulted and such cracks, if disturbed, could lead to water pollution or seismic tremors.
-Air and noise pollution, traffic increase and the industrialisation of the wider rural area are all of concern.
+Local residents have deep concerns at the lack of public information on UKOG's acidising techniques.
+There is also the usual concerns over air and noise pollution, traffic increase and the industrialisation of the wider rural area are all of concern.
 In the words of one resident "Oil development should not be taking place as it clearly affects climate change.
 We need to listen to the results of scientific studies and think of how such actions will affect future generations."
-See www.drillordrop.co.uk for independent journalism and updates.
+See www.drillordrop.com for independent journalism and updates on BB.